 Please see 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.

 When an additional tax assessment is made, apart from the main tax due, penalties and interest are also assessed.
 These penalties include the administrative penalties that are applicable to the tax infringements identified, and therefore the administrative offences are not subject to a separate procedure from the additional tax assessment.
 When the taxpayer assessed is a legal entity, the individuals managing and representing the legal entity are also jointly liable for payment of the assessed amounts (taxes and penalties).
 Namely, if the legal entity does not pay its tax debt and it becomes overdue, the tax authorities have the right to approach the aforementioned individuals and request payment of the debt.
-At the same time, as mentioned in 1.5 Additional Tax Assessments, the tax authorities have the right to impose safeguard measures against the taxpayer (or his or her representing individuals) in order to ensure collection of the tax debts.
+At the same time, as mentioned in 1.5 Additional Tax Assessments, the tax authorities have the right to impose safeguarding measures against the taxpayer (or their representing individuals) in order to ensure collection of the tax debts.

-Tax evasion also requires that certain thresholds of tax not paid be exceeded on an annual basis, ie, EUR50,000 for VAT or EUR100,000 for any other tax, this threshold being applicable separately to each type of tax.
+Tax evasion also requires that certain thresholds of tax not paid be exceeded on an annual basis; ie, EUR50,000 for VAT or EUR100,000 for any other tax, this threshold being applicable separately to each type of tax.

 When the taxpayer is a legal person and tax evasion is committed, the burden of criminal liability is borne by the individuals who manage and represent the legal entity.

 In practice, following the issuance of the final tax assessment notes, and as long as the aforementioned thresholds for committing tax evasion are met, the tax officers – without examining or assessing whether the element of “intention”, as required by law for the offence of tax evasion, actually exists – will submit a criminal complaint to the competent Public Prosecutor against the persons bearing criminal liability.